sooko/sookoDocumentation/docs/api.rst

  ::

-    1. make sure the hardware is connected to the vehicle
+    1. make sure the hardware is connected to the vehicle and laptop
     2. Open the HDiagPro ECM Manager Software
     3. Press Connect to ECM Button
     4. The vehicle type pop up will appear, press the "OK" button to display the base map